 Sometimes, regardless of how hard you work and prepare, unfortunate things happen (I’m looking at you broken toe the first game of JV soccer season!)
 For those unfortunate enough to experience this heartbreaking lesson, it can be devastating both physically and mentally.
 The only choice is to move forward, follow the plan, and work hard to recover.

 Both boys have identified soccer as their #1 sport.
 They love it, live for it and play it for hours each week.
-However, I think it’s critical that kids play multiple sports and we certainly encourage it.
+However, I think it’s critical (and studies show) that kids play multiple sports, and we certainly encourage it.
 For starters, it’s good for them to be challenged, and be humble when learning something that doesn’t come easily to them.

 Different sports require different levels of skill, focus, endurance and physical work.
 Working with many different coaches and coaching styles, has taught important life lessons (even the coach who yelled at the umpire every game without fail and had a temper tantrum each time we were losing.)
 This has helped them learn to work and respect different coaching styles, and practice other skills relating to sports and life.